tinaponting/protect-wordpress/README.md

 - Updated: .htacess for more security and newest protection, added, block for semruch/ahrefs, who the most bloggers do not need!
 If needed, add more evil bots - just copy one line and ad it!

-- 220914: Js folder / wp-includes that protect js files!
+- Uppdated: 220914: Js folder / wp-includes that protect js files!
 Works well!
 - Uppdated: 220906: htaccess1 - false boots protection and extra protection, admin, manifest files:)
 - Updated: 220828 : htaccess1 for more security and some dublicates gone:)
-- Updated: 220731 Protection for images, uploads folder, stealers and no way you see what I got!
+- Updated: 220731:  Protection for images, uploads folder, stealers and no way you see what I got!
 - Updated: 220730: .htacess for more speed and for mobile!
 - Updated: 220722: .htacces1for protection of: Js, Css files:)
 - Updated: 220719: .htacces1 for more security and doubles.
-- Added protecton, wp.-includes/fonts follder (They download font til´you die!:(
+- Added Protection, wp.-includes/fonts follder (They download font til´you die!:(
 - Updated: Wp.content folder.
 - Updated: 220715: protect plugin folder.
 - Updated: 220715 wp.content folder
 - Updated: 220709  Works!
 And added som protection for theme:)
 - Updated: 220702
-- Updated:220625
+- Updated: 220625

 Core  .htaccess + .htaccess1 for speed and protection  Set: 444 files rights